sonicchang/plug4/README.md

 So ask yourself if anyone at your workplace needs a little fluffing.
 And it's not just about having snacks available in the kitchen!
 Fluffing is personal, proactive, and comes with gratitude.
 If someone's working hard, surprise them with a delicious sandwich.
 Maybe a beer.
 Or get creative with a nice plant for their desk.

 But most importantly, don't forget to thank them.
+It will make a difference in their day and in their work.